 They were approved as foster carers in 2007 and have since – for various reasons – worked with other independent fostering groups as well as the local authority.

-Fostering 17 children from sibling groups to date, the couple is now back with Child Care Bureau as foster parents of three sisters who they have looked after, on and off, for around a decade.
+Fostering 17 children, including sibling groups, the couple is now back with Child Care Bureau as foster parents of three sisters who they have looked after, on and off, for around a decade.

 Our journey to fostering

 After 30 years in the police – 28 of which were spent on homicide – Andy has experienced at first hand the worst possible impacts that having a poor start in life can have.

 “A dysfunctional childhood can affect you for the rest of your life and I’ve seen this in adults and teenagers who’ve ended up in the criminal justice system.”